fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.intigriti.com/2021/01/27/bug-bytes-107-go-for-http-smuggling-open-source-frameworks-vs-cache-poisoning-practicing-rce-in-nodejs-apps/">-Go for HTTP smuggling, Open source frameworks vs Cache poisoning & Practicing RCE in NodeJS apps </a>

 <a href="https://github.com/detectify/page-fetch">-Fetch web pages using headless Chrome, storing all fetched resources including JavaScript files.
 Run arbitrary JavaScript on many web pages and see the returned values  </a>

+<a href="https://building.nubank.com.br/nubank-launches-reward-program-for-ethical-hackers-in-partnership-with-hackerone/">-Nubank launches reward program for ethical hackers in partnership with HackerOne</a>

 <a href="https://mvinni.medium.com/workplace-by-facebook-unauthorized-access-to-companies-environment-27-5k-a593a57092f1">-Workplace by Facebook, Unauthorized access to companies environment ($27,5k)</a>